When it comes to software testing vs software development, which will give you the best career? And are you a better fit for one more than the other?

 Both fields are actively expanding, bringing new opportunities for personal development.
 In software development, technologies become outdated and the new ones take their place.
 In software testing, emerging trends indicate that developments in the testing process are transforming the software tester’s entire role.

-As we have seen with both specialisms, if you are open-minded and eager to progress, opportunities for growth are almost unlimited.
+Well, as we have seen with both specialisms, if you are open-minded and eager to progress, opportunities for growth are almost unlimited.
 So when it comes to choosing between software testing and software development, if you are at the starting point of your career path, select what is more natural and exciting to you – and be ready for the new challenges to pour in.